Poker on television: History

 Poker's growth in Europe led to the creation of two FTA channels: The Poker Channel and Pokerzone.
 Both began broadcasting during 2005.

 Televised poker experienced a sudden disruption in 2011 after the lawsuit United States v.
 Scheinberg et al. was filed.
 Two of the defendants in that case, PokerStars and Full Tilt Poker, were the primary sponsors of most of the shows that were airing on American television at the time.
 Since it was discovered that online gambling (other than sports betting) was not illegal and the state law used to file the lawsuit was not applicable to foreign companies, the lawsuit was resolved in 2012, with the two companies merging and without any admission of guilt.

-Although once popular, poker television programs have steadily been losing their audience and never fully recovered from the disruption caused by the Scheinberg lawsuit.
-ESPN is on contract to show World Series of Poker programming through 2017, though viewership has dropped dramatically since the early boom.
+Although once popular, poker television programs have steadily lost their traditional broadcast audience and never fully recovered from the disruption caused by the Scheinberg lawsuit.
+ESPN aired the World Series of Poker through 2020, after which the series's domestic television rights passed to CBS Sports in 2021 alongside the PokerGO streaming service.

 The over-the-top content platform PokerGO was launched in 2017 and is based in Las Vegas, Nevada.
 It is a subscription-based streaming service specializing in poker content including cash games, tournaments, and documentaries.
 PokerGO streamed the World Series of Poker from 2017 to 2020 in partnership with ESPN, before CBS Sports became the new domestic television partner in 2021.

 In December 2022 on YouTube-based Hustler Casino Live, the biggest pot in televised U.S. poker broadcast history was set.
 The No-Limit Hold'em cash game had stakes of $200/$400/$800/$1,600 and Alan Keating would win the $1,158,000 pot with a flush against "Handz".

 In February 2023 on PokerGO's No Gamble, No Future Cash of the Titans, Patrik Antonius would win a $1,978,000 pot with two pair against Eric Persson to break the record set on Hustler Casino Live.
 Following that record-breaking pot, there were three pots that also amounted to larger than the previous record pot that was set on Hustler Casino Live.